uxlfoundation/operational_template_open_standards/Rules_of_Engagement.md

 >
 > - Spin up and spin down working groups as appropriate.
 >
-> - Manage a release of the spec
+> - Manage a release of the specification

 * One of the more important duties of the Steering Committee is the approval of the Specifications and other works produced as a consensus product of the Working Groups.

-1. The Steering Committee is comprised of a representative of the founding members of the [Organization_Abbreviation] and has a single primary member representing each company.
+1. The Steering Committee is comprised of a representative of the founding members of the `[Organization_Abbreviation]` and has a single primary member representing each company.
 2. Each Steering Committee meeting is called on a regular interval, although this interval can be ad-hoc as long as the proper notice is given.
 3. Proper notice of the Steering Committee (SC) meeting is given to its representatives including an agenda with the topics to be voted by the SC having been prepared with a proper notice period, typically one week.
 4. A meeting of the Steering Committee makers presumably has a quorum.